Multifidelity sensor placement in Bayesian state estimation problems: Multifidelity Sensor Placement

 \subsection{Problem Setup and Design Criterion}

 We now extend our formulation to the multifidelity sensor placement problem.
-For clarity of exposition, we consider two types of sensors—cheap and expensive—though the proposed approach naturally generalizes to any number of sensor fidelities.
+For clarity of exposition, we consider two types of sensors, cheap and expensive.
 Cheap sensors are less accurate but less costly, while expensive sensors provide higher-quality measurements at a higher cost.

 As before, we consider $M \le N$ different candidate sensor locations.
 At each candidate location, one may place either a cheap sensor, an expensive sensor, or no sensor at all, with the restriction that no two sensors of any type occupy the same location.
 Each sensor type is characterized by its associated cost and the standard deviation in the noise of its measurements.
 Let $\sigmaC$ and $\sigmaE$ be the measurement noise standard deviations for cheap and expensive sensors, respectively, and let $\cC$ and $\cE$ be the corresponding costs.
 These costs may represent financial, installation, or operational constraints.
 Throughout this article we assume